jake-chipps/friendometer/_docs/resources/transcripts/1-1_why-do-treaties-matter.md

 ---

 0:07
-Native nations signed more than 365

-0:10
-treaties with the United States

-0:11
-government from 1777

-0:14
-to 1871. even though this happened

-0:17
-long ago treaties are living documents

-0:20
-that still matter for both native

-0:22
-and non-native people and nations today
+Native nations signed more than 365 treaties with the United States government from 1777 to 1871.
+Even though this happened long ago treaties are living documents that still matter for both Native and non-Native people and nations today.

 0:25
-a treaty is a formal agreement made

-0:27
-between two nations who recognize each

-0:29
-other's right to govern their own people
+A treaty is a formal agreement made between two nations who recognize each other's right to govern their own people.
+Treaties affirm a nation's sovereignty.

-0:32
-treaties affirm a nation's sovereignty

-0:36
-treaties are the supreme law of the land
+Treaties are the supreme law of the land.

 0:38
-the united states government's frequent

-0:40
-violations of its treaty obligations

-0:42
-do not change that why are treaties

-0:46
-important for native nations treaties

-0:49
-guarantee tribes ability to access

-0:51
-and manage their lands and resources

-0:54
-some treaties retain native people's

-0:56
-rights to hunt

-0:57
+The United States government's frequent violations of its treaty obligations do not change that treaties are important for Native Nations.
+Treaties guarantee Tribes' ability to access and manage their lands and resources.
-fish and gather as they've done for
+Some treaties retain Native People's rights to hunt, fish, and gather as they've done for thousands of years.

-0:59
-thousands of years

 1:03
-treaties also affirm tribal governments

-1:06
-rights to maintain

-1:07
-a nation-to-nation relationship with the

-1:10
-united states

-1:11
-they outline the united states ongoing

-1:13
-obligation to provide native people with

-1:15
-access to education and health care
+Treaties also affirm Tribal governments rights to maintain a nation-to-nation relationship with the United States.
+They outline the United States' ongoing obligation to provide Native People with access to education and health care.

 1:18
-ultimately treaties guarantee the

-1:20
-preservation of native lands

-1:22
-and lifeways for future generations

-1:27
-for many native nations the treaty

-1:29
-signing process was about survival

-1:33
-state governments along with the united

-1:35
-states government

-1:36
-carried out genocide ethnic cleansing

-1:39
-cultural erasure and forced removal

-1:41
-against native people
+Ultimately, treaties guarantee the preservation of Native lands and life ways for future generations.
+For many Native Nations, the treaty signing process was about survival.
+State governments along with the United States government carried out genocide ethnic cleansing, cultural erasure, and forced removal against Native People.

 1:43
-in an attempt to take their land and

-1:45
-other resources
-1:46
-often native leaders had no choice but
-1:49
-to sign treaties

-1:50
-in order to keep their people alive

-1:53
-they did everything in their power to

-1:55
-protect their nations

-1:57
-while facing insurmountable odds
+In an attempt to take their land and other resources, often Native leaders had no choice but to sign treaties.
+In order to keep their people alive, they did everything in their power to protect their Nations while facing insurmountable odds.

 2:05
-native nations are still here

-2:08
-native people continue to thrive as a

-2:10
-result of their ancestors bravery

-2:13
-treaty rights are not limited to native
+Native Nations are still here.
+Native People continue to thrive as a result of their ancestors' bravery.
+Treaty rights are not limited to Native People.

-2:16
-people

-2:17
-treaties are the reason why non-native

-2:19
-people have access to land
+Treaties are the reason why non-Native people have access to land and resources today.
+Treaties embody a Nation's integrity.

-2:21
-and resources today treaties embody a

-2:25
-nation's integrity

 2:26
-as citizens we must hold our governments
+As citizens, we must hold our governments accountable to meeting and acknowledging their treaty obligations.

-2:29
-accountable to meeting

-2:30
-and acknowledging their treaty

-2:34
-obligations